SOCCER-Project-DEP/vulnman-ansible/README.md

 # Run the domain discovery
 docker compose -f domain_discovery.compose.yml --env-file vulnman.env up

+# Wait for domain discovery to finish and then run the nuclei orchestrator
 # Run the nuclei orchestrator
 docker compose -f nuclei_orchestrator.compose.yml --env-file vulnman.env up
+# This will run the nuclei orchestrator with default CONFIG_FILE.

+# To see results, visit GitLab
 # Now to setup continuous scanning, create either a systemd timer or a cron job to run domain_discovery and nuclei-scheduled periodically
 ```